inuzen/avalon-tg-bot/README.md

 2. Clone this repo, host it somewhere you like and create your own bot with the help of @BotFather.

 ## How to play
+1. Everyone who wants to play must start private convo with the bot (Go to bot DMs and press start);

-1. You can configure additional roles by using /roles command.
-By default game has Merlin, Assassin, Minion and Servant.
+2. You can configure additional roles by using /roles command.
+By default game has Merlin, Assassin, Minion and Servant;
-2. Start the game with /new command
+3. Start the game with /new command
     > Note that /new resets game progress so if you run /start in the middle of a game - it would be overwritten.
-3. Everyone who wants to play should press Join.
-After that press "start game" to begin.
+4. Everyone who wants to play should press Join.
+After that press "start game" to begin;
-4. After that the bot will take you on a chain of messages with instructions which should be easy to follow. _See notes bellow_
+5. After that the bot will take you on a chain of messages with instructions which should be easy to follow. _See notes bellow_

 # Important Notes: